molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 in the file *muscle_dna.fasta*.
 Note that `-log` are not always needed but it allows you to see the default options in MUSCLE.

-{% comment %}
-This is old, verbose does not seem to be an option in recent versions of MUSCLE
-* `-verbose` is a flag that instructs MUSCLE to output a very thorough log.
-This allows us to see exactly what MUSCLE is doing.
-Note that the flags here are single dashes, not double dashes as with MAFFT.
-{% endcomment %}

 ### Compare MAFFT and MUSCLE alignments

-Once the MUSCLE alignment is done, transfer the aligned fasta file to your own computer (through scp or Cyberduck) and open it in SeaView.
+Once the MUSCLE alignment is done, transfer the aligned fasta file to your own computer (through scp or Cyberduck) and open it in your alignment viewer.
 A new window with the aligned data will appear.

 Compare the alignments resulting from MAFFT and MUSCLE.
 Are they